What is Relationship Mapping?

 It is the least desirable position you would want to fall into, before walking away from the deal.
 Unfortunately, in the cut-throat world of account management, the bargaining power of your sales and account management teams falls way short of your expectation, leading you to keep lowering your stand till you hit BATNA.
 Now, BATNA is not where you want to be.
 You want to be in a position of power, where you get to not only sell your products at the terms you are comfortable with but also be in a position to push out other products to your clients.

-2. Why Relationship Mapping is so important?
+Why is Customer Relationship Mapping important?